-Doosan Bears executives finalized a blockbuster trade on April 14, 2026, to acquire Son Ah-seop, the all-time hits leader in the history of the Korea Baseball Organization.
+Doosan Bears executives finalized a blockbuster trade to acquire Son Ah-seop, the all-time hits leader in the history of the Korea Baseball Organization.
 News of the transaction echoed through the Seoul sports corridor after weeks of speculation regarding the veteran outfielder's status with his former club.
 NC Dinos management opted to move their franchise foundation in exchange for a package of prospects and cash, marking a meaningful transition for both organizations during the early weeks of the current season.
+The trade was finalized on April 14, 2026.

 Son arrived at the Jamsil Baseball Stadium on Tuesday afternoon to address a throng of reporters who had gathered to witness the transition of a league icon.
 Despite his storied career and legendary consistency, the hitter expressed genuine surprise at the velocity of the negotiations.
 He had spent the previous seasons anchoring the lineup in Changwon, where he became the first player in KBO history to surpass several major milestones in total bases and singles.